ITSUREN/DSA/NOTES/Singly_Linked_List.md

 ## 🛠️ Methods Used
 1. ### **Insertions**:
-- To Insert nodes to the Linked List.
+- To insert nodes to the Linked List.
      1. #### Inserting at the beginning
      - To insert at the Beginning of the Linked List.
      ```c